 Ten minutes later they were sitting in the back of a Wartburg having agreed a price to get back to the city centre.
 The World Clock read one-thirty as they crossed a deserted Alexander Platz.
 A policemen looked suspiciously at them, but passed on when they heard them speaking English.

-“You’re welcome to crash on the floor in my room,” Wolf suggested, before they had decided what to do next.
+“You’re welcome to crash on the floor,” Wolf suggested, before they had decided what to do next.

-“Great, that’s us sorted,” Anne had agreed for both of them.
+“Great, that’s us sorted,” Anne agreed for both of them.

 A wintry sun shone through the window, when Shaun woke up the following morning.
-The sleeping bag Anne had occupied was empty and Wolf stared over from his bed under the window.
+The sleeping bag Anne had occupied was empty and Wolf stared over from his mattress under the window.

 “Your friend had to leave early.
 She promised she would be in touch.”

-Shaun was in no hurry to go anywhere.
+Shaun was in no hurry .
 Sunday was the most soul destroying day of the week and he was happy to accept Wolf’s invitation to spend the day in the city centre.
 They went to a popular cafe in the Gendarmenmarkt.
-A young man in uniform called Werner joined them and they drank beer together.
-The warm atmosphere in the pub that afternoon went far beyond anything he had experienced in the months he had spent in the GDR.
-He felt he could have been sitting with friends in a pub in Dublin.
+A young man in uniform called Werner joined them and they drank beer.
+The warm atmosphere in the pub that afternoon made him feel he could have been sitting with friends in a pub in Dublin.

 “Make sure to keep in touch,” Wolf said, as they parted with a warm handshake.

-Granny’s house in Drimnagh stood in darkness when he finally arrived at the front door.
-The Christmas tree he had expected was absent from the sitting room window and Granny looked visibly older and weary, when she opened the door.
+Granny’s house stood in darkness when he finally arrived at the front door.
+The usual flashing Christmas tree was absent from the sitting room window and Granny looked visibly older and weary, when she opened the door.